michelebusta/MicroserviceWorkshops/Lab/AWS_EKS_Lab/Lab_For_AWS_EKS.md

 ### Task 4: Test the application in a browser

-In this task, you will verify that you can browsse to the `web` service you have deployed and view the speaker and session content information exposed by the `api` service.
+In this task, you will verify that you can browse to the `web` service you have deployed and view the speaker and session content information exposed by the `api` service.

 1. From the Kubernetes management dashboard, in the navigation menu, select the Services view under Discovery and Load Balancing.